The Ultimate British Columbia and Canadian Rockies Road Trip (Part 1 of 3)

 Take your time and make as many photo stops as you wish on your way to Tofino.
 Be careful while driving though - many animals may unexpectedly cross the road.
 We saw a baby black bear!

 Once you reach the junction where the road splits between Tofino and Ucluelet, grab a map with local trails and beaches at the Pacific Rim National Park Reserve's visitor centre.
 It might be cheaper to buy a day pass at the visitor centre than paying at each parking lot depending on how many stops you are planning to take at the park.
-Did I mention about bringing a rain jacket?
+Did I mention bringing a rain jacket?

-There is another attraction well worth your time, but unfortunately it was closed due to COVID-19 this year.
+There is another attraction well worth your time, but unfortunately, it was closed due to COVID-19 this year.
 I'm talking about Hot Springs Cove at Maquinna Provincial Park only accessible by water taxi from Tofino.
 Drive back to Port Alberni in the evening.

 Day 3: Sea to Sky Highway.

 A drive from Port Alberni to Nanaimo where you'll catch a ferry to Horseshoe Bay (West Vancouver) takes about one hour.
-If not for COVID-19, you would definitely stop at Cathedral Grove to take a leisurely stroll along 800-year old giant Douglas fir trees.
+If not for COVID-19, you would definitely stop at Cathedral Grove to take a leisurely stroll along 800-year-old giant Douglas fir trees.
 Maybe next year?

-You can drive a stretch from Horseshoe Bay to Whistler in less 1.5 hours, but that would be a huge mistake.
-Ideally, you need two days to fully appreciate the beauty of all major attractions along the way, but try to visit at least a couple of them.
+You can drive a stretch from Horseshoe Bay to Whistler in less than 1.5 hours, but that would be a huge mistake.
+Ideally, you need two days to fully appreciate the beauty of all major attractions along the way but try to visit at least a couple of them.
 I'll list those attractions that I would personally check out: Britannia Mine Museum, Shannon Falls, Sea to Sky Gondola, Stawamus Chief in Squamish, and Brandywine Falls (pictured below).
 Squamish, nicknamed as the "Outdoor Recreation Capital of Canada", offers world-class hiking, climbing (think El Captain in Yosemite), mountain biking, boating and much more.
 I would not even mind living there!

 Just north of Squamish, you'll be ascending "into the sky" when driving through a narrow gorge between the Tantalus Mountain Range and Garibaldi Provincial Park.
 Pay attention to the road as those snow-covered sharp peaks on both sides of the highway have a real power to mesmerize!
 A word of advice: for the best views and more scenic lookouts you should drive in the opposite direction - from north (Whistler) to south (Vancouver).